Find Trade Colleges

 Pikes Peak Community College came in at #6 in this year’s edition of the Most Popular Trade Schools in the Rocky Mountains Region ranking.
 Colorado Springs, Colorado is the setting for this fairly large institution of higher learning.
 The public school handed out degrees to 3,050 students in 2021-2022.

-On average, students take out $11,839 in loans while pursuing their degree.
+Degree recipients from PPCC accumulate an average of $11,839 in student debt by the time they complete their degree.
 During the early years of their career, PPCC graduates make an average of $31,856 annually.
 Around 56% of those degree recipients were women.

 #7